ericbannon/ansible-acs-soar/README.md

 # ansible-acs-soar

-The following repo will be used for contributions of ansible playbooks that provide SOAR-based functionality to Red Hat ACS.
+The following repo will contain an ansible playbook that provides SOAR-based functionality to Red Hat ACS based on an example runtime condition

 More to come shortly...